At Greenlands all children, including SEND and disadvantaged, learn a variety of concepts and themes through studying a variety of aspects of art.

 Why art is important

 Through art children have an excellent opportunity to communicate their inner thoughts and feelings through a range of media.
 Research suggests that art develops creativity, a core pre-requisite of innovative mind sets, communicative attitudes and problem solving; it seems obvious that the skill of ‘creating’ is fundamental to the development of solutions.
 Furthermore, the teaching and learning of art has been proven to have a positive impact on handwriting, social skills and overall well-being.
+At Greenlands, we use the Kapow Scheme for Art and Design.

 National Curriculum Purpose of Study